Krus na Ligas: History

 Krus na Ligas was founded in the 17th century by Marikina townsfolk who settled in the hilly area to cultivate the land.
-The residents called their community Gulod (Tagalog for hilltop).
-It became a visita of Marikina, and as popular folklore has it that a small chapel was built near a cross-shaped marking nut tree known in Tagalog as ligas stood.
-It was first recorded in 1705 with 30 families residing in the community.
+The residents initially called their community Gulod (Tagalog for hilltop).
+It became a visita of Marikina, and as popular folklore has it, a small chapel was built near a cross-shaped marking nut tree known in Tagalog as ligas that gave the place its current name.
+This was first recorded in 1705 with 30 families residing in the community.

 After the Battle of Pasong Tamo on 26 August 1896, during the Philippine Revolution against Spain, Andres Bonifacio, Emilio Jacinto, Guillermo Masangkay, Pio Valenzuela and other Katipuneros camped in Krus na Ligas and met in one of the houses fronting Plaza Santa Inez before heading to San Juan del Monte.

 In 1939, Krus na Ligas together with the barrios of Balara, Diliman, Barangka, and Jesus de la Peña were separated from Marikina to form part of Quezon City.
 Jesus de la Peña and Barangka would later be reverted to Marikina.
 On April 2, 1949, a vast tract of public land which tilled by residents of the surrounding communities including Krus na Ligas was authorized by President Elpidio Quirino to be sold to the University of the Philippines for one peso, for it to build its new campus outside of Manila.
 Significant portions of the farmlands of Krus na Ligas would be turned into government housing projects that would be latter known as Sikatuna Village, UP Village and Teacher's Village.
 Despite the growth the university campus, sections of Krus na Ligas remained farmlands well into the 1990s, until the remaining farmland was used for a housing project for university personnel, displacing the last farmers in the area.